facuxpalacio/multi-season-occupancy-and-N-mixture-models/README.md

-# Occupancy and N-mixture Models for Gilded Sapphire Hummingbirds
+# Occupancy and N-mixture models for Gilded Sapphire hummingbirds

 This repository contains an R Markdown project designed for analyzing ecological data related to Gilded Sapphire hummingbird populations.
 It employs both **Occupancy Models** (using the `unmarked` package) and **N-mixture Models** (using Bayesian inference with `R2jags`) to estimate population parameters while accounting for imperfect detection.